- Move-in for first year and transfer students is Friday, August 24, 2018.

 - Space heaters

-- Bed lofts (please utilize bed raisers that can be found at department stores)
+- Bed lofting equipment (please utilize bed risers that can be found at department stores)

 - Computer extension devices, including but not limited to: computer servers, wireless access points, switches, routers, hubs, Ethernet splitters, any layer 2 device that allows more than one Ethernet device to use any given port at the same time